 More and more individuals and couples are considering spending all, or some, of their retirement outside of Australia - reflecting enormous changes in international mobility over the last 50 years.
-We think that living abroad can be enormously fulfilling from a personal perspective, but it is a significant decision that deserves very careful consideration.
-We have considerable personal and professional experience in this area, and intend to provide a significant level of detail in this area, but as a preface these are our major concerns that we will shortly address in more detail:
+We think that living abroad can be very fulfilling from a personal perspective, but it is a significant decision that deserves very careful consideration.
+We have considerable personal and professional experience in this area, and intend to provide a significant level of detail in this area, but as a preface these are our major issues that we will shortly address in more detail:

-- Unless you have experience of living overseas - not just travelling - in the country in which you wish to retire, whether permanently or for a significant amount of time, you should spend at least six months in the country before making any substantial commitment.
+- Unless you have direct experience of living overseas - not just travelling - in the country in which you wish to retire, whether permanently or for a significant amount of time, we believe you should spend at least six months in the country before making any substantial commitment.
 Travelling in, and living in a country, can represent two very distinct experiences.

 - If your only substantial source of income is the Australian age pension, and you do not have access to substantial other liquid assets, then we don't believe retirement overseas is appropriate unless you otherwise have access to good quality, public health care in the country of retirement.
 This is simply because access to healthcare is an absolute requirement in retirement, and choosing to live without comprehensive cover should not be considered an option - the individual risks are simply too high.